Japan Pavilion at Epcot: Layout

-The Japan Pavilion is made up of buildings surrounding a courtyard.
-The entrance to the courtyard features a Japanese Pagoda.
-A torii gate decorates the water in front of the pavilion.
+The Japan pavilion is made up of buildings surrounding a courtyard.
+The entrance to the courtyard features a Japanese pagoda based on the Horyuji Temple.
+A torii gate, modelled after that of Itsukushima Shrine, decorates the water in front of the pavilion.
 The area is filled with Japanese pools and gardens.
 At the end of the courtyard is the gate to a Japanese castle, including a moat, which leads into a display of Japanese culture.